National Intestinal Failure Service

 For patients and families: your clinician will contact NIFS and will provide you with information on how the service will assist you and your clinician in your care.

-For clinicians: more information about registration, referral, shared care and education resources are located under the Clinical Information section of this page.
-Your login has been sent to your DHB email.
+For clinicians: more information about notifications, shared care and education resources are located under Clinical Information section.
+Please contact NIFS for login details.

 How NIFS will improve outcomes for IF patients